aardvarkxr/aardvark/docs/index.md

 **Aardvark in React**

-The @aardvark/aardvark-react package includes many components that make building Aardvark gadgets straightforward.
+The @aardvarkxr/aardvark-react package includes many components that make building Aardvark gadgets straightforward.
-These are the React components included in the core package:

-* AvGadgetSeed
-* AvGrabbable
-* AvGrabButton
-* AvGrabber
-* AvHook
-* AvModel
-* AvModelBoxHandle
-* AvOrigin
-* AvPanel
-* AvPanelAnchor
-* AvPoker
-* AvSlider
-* AvSphereHandle
-* AvStandardHook
-* AvTransform
-* AvTransformControl

-There are also useful functions available on the global AvGadget object.
+You can find documentation for those components (here)[aardvark-react/].

 The render function in your own root React component might look something like this: